 It is recommended to wash incisions gently with chlorohexidine soap and water.
 Pat the incision dry.
 This helps keep them clean and reduces the chances of infection.
 If there are small crusts on the incision, dab them with hydrogen peroxide.
 This will help remove the crusts.
-Your sutures are dissolvable and generally do not need to be removed.

-Apply polysporin behind each ear three times a day.
-This keeps the sutures soft and helps them dissolve.
+Apply antimicrobial ointment over the operative site at least three times a day.
+This helps the incision heal and sutures dissolve.